elegantchaos/XPkg/README.md

 This is all intended to help support an existence where you are working on multiple machines at the same time / moving regularly between machines.

 Some of these features are in the pipeline, or may be added at a later date.

+XPkg also used to install itself into `/usr/local/share`, and install links etc into `/usr/local/bin`.
+At some point I moved over into using `~/.local/` instead.
+At some point I intend to make it support either, depending on a configuration flag.
+At some point.
+Maybe...